LaterVICTOR/Web-Adminstrator/README.md

 ## Styling Customization

 You can customize the colors in your styles using CSS variables.
-Edit the `style.css` file and find the `:root` block to update the color variables.
+Edit the `root.css` file and find the `:root` block to update the color variables.

 ```css
 :root {